You can take any sort of kayak on the sea, but a classic sea kayak will look after you best.

 This hull shape is known as single chine or hard chine.
 Inuit kayak builders found it a very practical shape for a strong, light wooden frame which had to be covered with sealskin.
 With very little more effort or wood they could have built double-chine or triple-chine kayaks with a more rounded hull cross-section.
 That was the usual practice when building a baidarka, but not a kayak.
 For more information, see Harvey Golden's superb site www.traditionalkayaks.com

 A sea kayak, like most boats and ships, has a displacement hull.
 It is designed to move through the water rather than skimming over it like the planing hull of a powerboat.
 Except in one-design classes, serious race boats never have hard chines because they give the hull more underwater surface area than necessary and in calm water they create eddy currents along the chines.
 Both mean more drag for the kayaker to overcome.
-It is also true that if you hit a rock in a hard chine boat, the sharp angle is vulnerable.
+It is also true that if you hit a rock in a hard chine boat, the sharp angle is vulnerable to damage.